-There are 12 main encounters in the game, all of them have different hooks and mechanics to make them interesting.
-Some even have story branches that trigger in the midst of battle.
-Here is the character art for 3 of the earlier enemies you may face!
-There is a simple AI driven combat system dictated by an “action cards” deck that coordinates with the attacks of each of their respective cards.
+There are 7 main encounters in the game, all of them have different hooks and mechanics to make them interesting.
+Some have story branches that trigger in the midst of battle.
+Here is the card art for 6 encounters you may face!
+There is a simple AI driven combat system dictated by an “action cards deck” that determines the attacks.

 What would an adventure be without pesky trash mobs getting in the way of your success?
 You can’t head out on your first quest without clearing rats out of a cellar, right?
 There’s gotta be other annoyances that get in your way.
 Here are some of the little guys hidden about.

 My goal was to make this game with as few components as possible without taking away from the gaming experience.
 It’s a clean minimalistic approach to an in-depth and engrossing adventure.

 The focus has always been the story deck.
 The heart of the game.
 It represents the spire, and each card is a layer you uncover during your descent.

 From the very start I wanted ENORMOUS playing cards.
 These are custom 6.5 x 3.5 inch cards.
 They are about the same size as an iPhone X and they’re glorious.
 Here’s what’s in the box.